IceHacks/surviv.io/megamod/readme.md

 * Increasable zoom
 * Auto-aim

 This is not the normal UserScript, it is not even a UserScript.
 Do not install modded versions of this as they could break Surviv.io or your Computer.
 Heed my warnings.
+Make sure to "watch" this so you can see the updates when they come out.

 # Features
 * Bigger view: 2x Scopes are now 4x Scopes and so on.
 Some bugs still need to be fixed